GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+> ### The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
+Given that their pay is never commensurate, they are the biggest bargains in the software field.
 >
-> ~ *Donald Knuth*
+> ~ *Robert L. Glass*

 ---
 ## 🏎 Quick Facts